 The Mad Men days are over.
 Today, it’s not just New York Madison Avenue agencies dominating the advertising world anymore—there are thousands out there.
 From two-person boutique agencies to mega-agencies with offices scattered around the globe, and all with their own specialties and strengths, the options can be overwhelming.
-With so many fish in the sea, how do you pick the best fit for you?
+With so many fish in the sea, how do you pick the best advertising agency fit for you?

 Many businesses rely on in-house abilities for marketing and advertising.
-But as they grow, partnering with an agency often becomes a necessary move in the process.
+But as they grow, partnering with an advertising agency often becomes a necessary move in the process.
 Outsourced marketing definitely has its perks.
 Agency professionals live and breathe advertising, and applying their creative expertise to your marketing screams credibility and expertise for your business.
 Additionally, agency creative can see your business from the consumer standpoint, which helps in creating a message that speaks for and to your public.

 Here are the things to look for when considering an agency: